How Height Plays a Role in Avian Aggression

 Height factors are also relevant in relation to step-ups.

 Bites can be avoided by paying attention to body position before requesting that a parrot steps onto a hand.

 - Owners should ensure that they are in a higher position before telling the parrot to step up.
 Never reach up from below a psitticine and direct it to step up.
 If you have to, stand up first before instructing it to step onto your hand.

 - This same methodology should be implemented when passing a parrot to another family member.

 I knew a fellow who owned a big macaw.
-He allowed the bird to sit on his shoulder, without incident ... until, one day, someone approached him--and his parrot reached over and bit off a chunk of the owner's ear!
+He allowed the bird to sit on his shoulder, without incident... until, one day, his parrot reached over and bit off part of his ear!